Description

-Bundle of 5 large bulbs.
+Bundle of 5 bulbs.

 Growing Conditions: